Kharacternyk/pacwall/README.rst

             ROOT is the package that will be put in the center of the graph.
             RANKSEP is the distance in **inches** between the concentric circles.
-            GSIZE is deprecated, you probably want to set RANKSEP instead.
             OUTPUT is the relative to CWD path of the generated image.
             SCREEN_SIZE makes sense to set only if -D is enabled and you're on Wayland.